What Are Good Strength Standards for Everyday Athletes?

 Lasting results and athletic performance require you to put in the time and effort both in and out of the gym.
-There’s no getting away from it and there are no short cuts.
+There’s no getting away from it and there are no shortcuts.
 Training for the sake of becoming stronger in the gym isn’t an option for us.

 Back in the day, I used to engage in the same gym conversations: How much can you bench?
 What’s your deadlift?
 You squat how much?
 I thought the answers to these questions were what mattered to my own fitness and that of my clients.